Table of Contents

 - 3 Some console when feeling being singled out at work

 Do you know how it feels like to be singled out at work?
 Imagine how you would feel when the whole group went out for drinks after work without telling you.
 Or if you shared your opinion and people left the conversation.
 Just like that, your work colleagues could “abandon” you.

 Sometimes things like that happen by chance.
 In that case, it makes you feel a bit annoyed.
 But if they happen regularly, it can have consequences.
 Your productivity, work ethic, joy, sense of purpose, and office relationships will be significantly affected.

-Therefore, no matter how painful it might be you should find out the causes of your colleagues’ action.
+Therefore, no matter how painful it might be you should find out the causes of your colleagues’ actions.
 Perhaps it’s your thoughtless actions.
 Or theirs.

 Whatever it is, causing you to feel left out, knowing about it is better than to only feel the pain and consequences.

 Some significant reasons why people can feel singled out at work

 1. Discrimination in the workplace.

 This happens mainly because of gender, race, and ethnicity.
 It may not be obvious and directed to you personally, but even the smallest actions of people in your office could be offensive to you.
 Your colleagues are ‘joking’ by using language that could be harmful to you and your beliefs.
 Or your boss denying certain training opportunities to you, but not your colleagues.